Learn about our projects and pilot projects.

 Pilot Project 3

-Pilot Project 3 focuses on evaluating mentalizing-related cognitive processes and capacities in mothers who use opioids.
-Pilot Project 3 applies emerging knowledge and tools from the discipline of social cognitive neuroscience related to the cognitive processes involved in mentalizing to identify the neurocognitive mechanisms that could be targeted to improve mentalization-based therapeutic approaches to improve parental caregiving in mothers who use opioids.
-Pilot Project 3 examines the relationship between measures of mentalizing-related cognitive processes to individual characteristics of a participant and her environment, including age, income, education, housing status, environmental predictability, neighborhood, discrimination, family conflict, maternal history of adversity, and access to social support.
+Pilot Project 3 focused on evaluating mentalizing-related cognitive processes and capacities in mothers who used opioids.
+It applied emerging knowledge and tools from social cognitive neuroscience to identify the neurocognitive mechanisms that could be targeted to improve mentalization-based therapeutic approaches for improving parental caregiving.
+The project examined the relationship between measures of mentalizing-related cognitive processes and individual characteristics of participants and their environments, including age, income, education, housing status, environmental predictability, neighborhood, discrimination, family conflict, maternal history of adversity, and access to social support.

-The Developing Brains in Context Lab at the University of Oregon is recruiting participants for this study!
-We are looking for mothers between the ages of 18-45.
-The study will be conducted entirely online, and will take about 90 minutes.
-During the study, you will be asked to complete a series of tasks and surveys, as well as a short phone screening and follow-up.
-You will be compensated $50 for your participation.
-Please contact DevBrainLab@uoregon.edu or call (541) 525-0455 if you’re interested in participating.
+The Developing Brains in Context Lab at the University of Oregon recruited mothers between the ages of 18–45.
+The study was conducted entirely online and took about 90 minutes.
+During the study, participants completed a series of tasks and surveys, as well as a short phone screening and follow-up.
+Participants were compensated $50.

 Pilot Project 4

-Pilot Project 4 refines and pilots the Coached Parent-Child program for corrections-involved parents using telecommunications technologies (i.e., Zoom) with a sample of parents and their children (ages 0 – 10 years) from Lane County.
-The Coached Parent-Child program, a brief, family-centered, cognitive-behavioral, telehealth intervention, is designed to promote positive parenting while preventing opioid misuse for corrections-involved parents with a history of opioid problems.
-The 4-session program combines information on effective parenting practices while addressing issues related to the parent’s correctional-involvement and opioid misuse with the goals of 1) creating a smooth transition from prison to family and community, 2) preventing recidivism and opioid misuse, and 3) promoting better outcomes for children and families.
-Participants will be assessed three times (baseline, immediately after intervention, and 3-months post-intervention) on parenting practices, parent-child relationship, child adjustment, criminality, and opioid usage.
+Pilot Project 4 refined and piloted the Coached Parent-Child program for corrections-involved parents using Zoom with a sample of parents and their children (ages 0–10 years) from Lane County.
+The Coached Parent-Child program, a brief, family-centered, cognitive-behavioral, telehealth intervention, aimed to promote positive parenting while preventing opioid misuse.
+The 4-session program combined information on effective parenting practices with issues related to correctional involvement and opioid misuse, with goals of 1) creating a smooth transition from prison to family and community, 2) preventing recidivism and opioid misuse, and 3) promoting better outcomes for children and families.
+Participants were assessed at baseline, immediately post-intervention, and 3 months post-intervention on parenting practices, parent-child relationship, child adjustment, criminality, and opioid usage.

 Pilot Project 6

-Pilot Project 6 test an integrated mental health and parenting intervention delivered via telehealth for emotionally dysregulated parents with a history of substance use, in order to complete several foundational steps prior to conducting a larger-scale randomized controlled trial.
-The proposed 20-week group therapy will integrate two evidence-based interventions: 1) Dialectical Behavior Therapy (DBT) Skills - targeting parental emotion dysregulation and substance use, and 2) Parent Training (PT) - targeting parenting behaviors linked to children’s mental health.
-The telehealth format will enhance the scalability of the intervention and reduce many of the common barriers to access that parents face when seeking treatment for themselves or their children.
-Pilot Project 6’s long-term goal is to develop an effective, and broadly disseminated intervention that significantly reduces the intergenerational transmission of a wide range of mental disorders by intervening on parenting practices and emotion dysregulation in parents.
+Pilot Project 6 tested an integrated mental health and parenting intervention delivered via telehealth for emotionally dysregulated parents with a history of substance use.
+The 20-week group therapy integrated Dialectical Behavior Therapy (DBT) Skills—targeting parental emotion dysregulation and substance use—and Parent Training (PT)—targeting parenting behaviors linked to children’s mental health.
+The telehealth format enhanced scalability and reduced common barriers to access.
+The long-term goal was to develop an effective, widely disseminated intervention to reduce intergenerational transmission of mental disorders by improving parenting practices and emotion regulation.

 Pilot Project 7

-Pilot Project 7 seeks to better understand the impacts of the COVID-19 pandemic on psychosocial wellbeing, substance use, and parenting stress among pregnant and postpartum women.
-Pilot Project 7 examines the extent to which pandemic-related stress and decreased social support disproportionately impacts pregnant and postpartum women with a history of substance use.
-This study also evaluates whether a 4- week virtual social support and education group decreases general psychological and parenting-specific stress among perinatal women who are at a significantly increased risk for substance use in pregnancy, post postpartum, or currently in treatment for an SUD.
+Pilot Project 7 aimed to better understand the impacts of the COVID-19 pandemic on psychosocial wellbeing, substance use, and parenting stress among pregnant and postpartum women.
+It examined the extent to which pandemic-related stress and decreased social support disproportionately impacted pregnant and postpartum women with a history of substance use.
+The study also evaluated whether a 4-week virtual social support and education group decreased general psychological and parenting-specific stress among perinatal women at increased risk for substance use.

 Pilot Project 8